rails/rails/guides/source/action_text_overview.md

 `ActionText::RichText#to_s` safely transforms RichText into an HTML String.
 On the other hand `ActionText::RichText#to_plain_text` returns a string that is not HTML safe and should not be rendered in browsers.
 You can learn more about Action Text's sanitization process in the [documentation](https://api.rubyonrails.org/classes/ActionText/RichText.html) for the `ActionText::RichText` class.

-NOTE: If there's an attached resource within `content` field, it might not show properly unless you have *libvips/libvips42* package installed locally on your machine.
+NOTE: If there's an attached resource within `content` field, it might not show properly unless you have the necessary [dependencies for Active Storage](#active-storage) installed.
-Check their [install docs](https://www.libvips.org/install.html) on how to get it.

 ## Customizing the Rich Text Content Editor (Trix)